 I’m so glad you asked.
 Welcome to Small Biz Tips (Part 1 of 2) where I intend to fully ignore buzzwords and jargon (much of it means very little anyway) and break this down into broad categories and terms everyone can understand.

-- Advertising offers X for Y – hiking boots, for example, as 20% off for a limited time or connected to specific event/holiday.
+- Advertising offers X for Y – hiking boots are now 20% off for a limited time.
+Two for one on hiking boots if you buy before summer solstice.

-- General marketing is closely linked to advertising – promotes your general proposition (fastest, friendliest Boots on the ground) or a new line of hiking boots that no one else in the area is carrying or new service (custom inserts for hiking boots) that you are offering.
+- General marketing is closely linked to advertising & promotes your general proposition (we have the fastest, friendliest Boots on the ground) or a new line of hiking boots that no one else in the area is carrying or new service (custom inserts for hiking boots) that you are offering.
 Not necessarily time or event specific.

-- PR is announcements – a leading hiking expert endorses your company’s hiking boots ever or you’re opening a new branch of Hiking Boots-R-Us.
+- PR is announcements of news or events – a leading hiking expert endorses your company’s hiking boots ever or you’re opening a new branch of Hiking Boots-R-Us.

-- Content marketing shows not that you sell hiking equipment but that you know where the best hiking in the area can be found and can be trusted to dispense useful advice to make the most of hiking experiences, suggest gifts for the hiker in the customer’s life.
+- Content marketing isn’t about the boots or your store hours.
+It is used to show that not that you sell hiking equipment but that you know where the best hiking in the area can be found and can be trusted to dispense useful advice to make the most of hiking experiences, suggest gifts for the hiker in the customer’s life.

 Content marketing is the creation and delivery of useful, valuable or relevant information designed NOT to sell but to educate, inform or entertain.
 It establishes and enhances the link between you and your current/potential consumer; builds trust, positions you as a leader in the field.
 You can get our information out in email newsletters, put it on blogs, websites, online communities, social media.
 It can take any number of forms: